-(2) Mr. Love also served as a director of the Company's subsidiaries, Santa Fe and Portsmouth.
-Amounts shown include \$8,000 in regular board and audit committee fees paid by Santa Fe and \$8,000 in regular board and audit committee fees paid by Portsmouth.
+(2) Mr. Love also serves as director of the Company's subsidiary, Portsmouth and served on the Board of Santa Fe from March 1998 to December 2019.
+Amounts shown include \$4,000 in regular board and audit committee fees paid by Santa Fe and \$8,000 in regular board and audit committee fees paid by Portsmouth.